AjobK/Seaqull/.github/PULL_REQUEST_TEMPLATE.md

 ---

 **PR Rules**
-*1. Add relevant labels*
+*1. Add relevant labels.*
-*2. Select atleast two reviewers*
+*2. Select atleast two reviewers.*
-*3. Assign all reviewers allowed to merge the branch, including yourself*
+*3. Assign all reviewers allowed to merge the branch, including yourself.*
 *4. If relevant to the sprint, put related issue in 'Awaiting Approval' column on project board.*
 *5. Add to the corresponding [milestone](https://github.com/AjobK/Seaqull/milestones).*